NW Regional Education Service District

 Special accommodations are available upon request and approval for those with disabilities of physical and mental impairments.
 Please contact the GED Examiner for further information and/or access the forms at this website: http://www.gedtestingservice.com/testers/accommodations-for-disability

-You may schedule appointments for testing after you have registered (see registration section below).
+You may schedule appointments for testing after you have registered at this website www.ged.com

-This test center is closed for the summer from July to Aug.
-Please check back in Aug. for dates and times.
+This test center is currently closed for testing.
+Please check back for dates and times.

 *Registration is required before you can schedule appointments for testing.
-Anyone wishing to register for GED® testing must schedule an appointment by calling or emailing at the above contact information.
-Registration is by appointment only.
+Anyone wishing to register for GED® testing must schedule an appointment by going to www.ged.com

 REQUIREMENTS FOR COMPLETION

-Wondering what the new 2014 tests look like?
 Take a few minutes today to see what the 2014 GED® test has in store for your students.
-Access the free practice test and get a preview of the content and technology that will be part of the 2014 GED® test.
+Access the free practice test

 REQUESTING TEST RECORDS